Yarnell, Arizona: Attractions

 Yarnell Hill, which Highway 89 descends 1,300 feet in four miles, is a popular scenic drive.
-There is a developed lookout point at the top – only accessible from the downhill road.

-The newest Arizona State Park, Granite Mountain Hotshots Memorial State Park, is just 3 miles south of Yarnell on State Highway 89.
+The newest Arizona State Park, Granite Mountain Hotshots Memorial State Park, is just three miles south of Yarnell on State Highway 89.
 It was dedicated in 2016 as a place to remember the 19 Granite Mountain Hotshot Firefighters who were lost on June 30, 2013, while fighting the Yarnell Hill Fire.
-The hike is approximately 3.5 miles long from the trailhead to the Fatality Site, for a full length of about 7 miles.
-It is a somewhat difficult hike, with several up and down grades.

 Yarnell Hill Fire Memorial Park is located in downtown Yarnell across from the Yarnell Fire Department’s administration building.
 Several etched metal signs give information about the Fire and about how it affected the citizens of Yarnell and Peeples Valley.

 The Shrine of St. Joseph of the Mountains is a Catholic religious monument which features statuary hidden in the boulders.
 A short trail leads visitors through the stations of the cross.

-The ghost towns of Stanton, Octave and Congress are nearby, as well as Harper's Flat, the first place on the right (east side of highway) at the top of Yarnell Hill.
-Harper's Flat also contains the old rest area for the highway that was built in 1925 and old mining buildings.
-The original stage road to the town of Stanton is on this property as well and still visible.
-A very interesting place to visit, although it is private property, the owners do allow people to drive through and take photos.
-This property is just south of the Ranch House Restaurant.
+The ghost towns of Stanton, Octave and Congress are nearby, as well as Harper's Flat.
 Rich Hill in Weaver was the richest placer gold discovery in Arizona, discovered in 1863 by a party led by the mountain man Pauline Weaver and the prospector A. H. Peeples.
-All are popular with amateur prospectors and ghost town buffs.

-Other attractions include hiking, UTV riding, gold prospecting, shopping, and restaurants.

-Yarnell also includes a small community known as Glen Ilah.